olliegardner/seminar-roulette/manual.md

 ## 5. Deployment & Single Sign-On

 If you are using Seminar Roulette locally then you can skip this step.

 If you are deploying Seminar Roulette to a VM then you must first ensure that the VM conforms to Shibboleth's requirements.
 Shibboleth is the single sign-on architecture used by the University.
 The VM's that Shibboleth supports are listed [here](https://wiki.shibboleth.net/confluence/display/IDP4/SystemRequirements).
 Once you have created your VM according to Shibboleth's requirements, you must [install Shibboleth](https://wiki.shibboleth.net/confluence/display/SP3/RPMInstall).

 Next, you must configure Shibboleth to pass its attributes back to the web application.
 These attributes can be configured in the file `/etc/shibboleth/attribute-map.xml` on your VM.

 Next, setup a web server using Apache or similar.
 Follow [this tutorial](https://devops.ionos.com/tutorials/how-to-install-django-with-apache-on-centos-7/) to setup the Django app with Apache on CentOS 7.

 Finally, Shibboleth requires an SSL certificate to be configured on the VM in order to function correctly.
-To create an SSL certificaste on Apache for CentOS 7, follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-an-ssl-certificate-on-apache-for-centos-7).
+To create an SSL certificate on Apache for CentOS 7, follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-an-ssl-certificate-on-apache-for-centos-7).

 ## 6. Configuration Files

-Before seminar roulette can be ran, there are two files that have to be configured.
+Before Seminar Roulette can be run, there are two files that have to be configured.

 ### 6.1 .env